apache/spark/docs/running-on-mesos.md

 val sc = new SparkContext(conf)
 {% endhighlight %}

+To set `spark.executor.uri` for use in a Spark shell, set SPARK_JAVA_OPTS="-Dspark.executor.uri=hdfs:///path/to/spark-{{site.SPARK_VERSION}}.tar.gz"

 # Mesos Run Modes

-Spark can run over Mesos in two modes: "fine-grained" and "coarse-grained".
-In fine-grained mode, which is the default, each Spark task runs as a separate Mesos task.
-This allows multiple instances of Spark (and other frameworks) to share machines at a very fine granularity, where each application gets more or fewer machines as it ramps up, but it comes with an additional overhead in launching each task, which may be inappropriate for low-latency applications (e.g. interactive queries or serving web requests).
-The coarse-grained mode will instead launch only *one* long-running Spark task on each Mesos machine, and dynamically schedule its own "mini-tasks" within it.
+Spark can run over Mesos in two modes: "fine-grained" (default) and "coarse-grained".

+In "fine-grained" mode (default), each Spark task runs as a separate Mesos task.
+This allows multiple instances of Spark (and other frameworks) to share machines at a very fine granularity, where each application gets more or fewer machines as it ramps up and down, but it comes with an additional overhead in launching each task.
+This mode may be inappropriate for low-latency requirements like interactive queries or serving web requests.

+The "coarse-grained" mode will instead launch only *one* long-running Spark task on each Mesos machine, and dynamically schedule its own "mini-tasks" within it.
 The benefit is much lower startup overhead, but at the cost of reserving the Mesos resources for the complete duration of the application.

 To run in coarse-grained mode, set the `spark.mesos.coarse` property in your [SparkConf](configuration.html#spark-properties):